-Being a local artist Titian had first pick of pigments that came into Venice including that created by the semi-precious stone lapis lazuli.
-Imported by caravan along the silk routes, then by sea from a region that is now part of Afghanistan, the highly prized pigment extracted from lapis became known as 'blue from over the sea' or 'ultramarine'.
-Titian’s wide range of pigments also included the highly toxic arsenic sulphide realgar, known as the only Renaissance orange, and orpiment, bright yellow but also toxic.
+As a local artist, Titian had first pick of the pigments that came into Venice, including that created by the semi-precious stone lapis lazuli.
+Imported by caravan along the silk routes, then by sea from a region that is now part of Afghanistan, the highly prized pigment extracted from lapis became known as “blue from over the sea” or “ultramarine”.
+Titian’s wide range of pigments also included the highly toxic arsenic sulphide realgar, known as the only Renaissance orange, and orpiment, a bright yellow that was also toxic.

-Bacchus and Ariadne (1520-3) Titian’s masterpiece, now in the National Gallery London, is also ‘a chart of nearly every pigment known at the time.’* As well as lavish use of ultramarine, the greens include malachite, verdigris and copper resinate.
+Titian’s masterpiece Bacchus and Ariadne (1520-3), now in London’s National Gallery, is “a chart of nearly every pigment known at the time”.* As well as lavish use of ultramarine, the greens include malachite, verdigris and copper resinate.
 Ariadne’s scarf is painted with vermilion and the robe of the cymbal player is realgar.

-Brother-in-law to the great Italian painter Andrea Mantegna, Giovanni Bellini introduced oil painting into Venice in the 1470’s.
+Brother-in-law to the great Italian painter Andrea Mantegna, Giovanni Bellini introduced oil painting to Venice in the 1470s.
 Giorgione, Del Piombo and Titian all trained in Bellini’s studio, learning his technique of developing rich grades of colour through layers of glazing.